A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.

 • Having a home lab demonstrating your activities relating to the cloud and AWS

-• Indicative of your being up to date in pertinent technologies
+• Indicative of being up to date in pertinent technologies

 • No home lab, no problem!